Slow Cooker Brisket

 Juicy, flavorful and melt-in-your-mouth tender, my Slow Cooker Brisket recipe is loaded with smoky, savory and sweet BBQ vibes.
-With a rich spice rub, tangy sauce and hours of slow cooking, the result is a tender brisket that’s perfect for a holiday main dish, casual weekend dinner or meal prep.
+With a bold spice rub, slow-simmered sauce, and hours of gentle cooking, the result is a tender brisket that works just as well for a holiday main dish, a casual weekend dinner or easy meal prep.

 Jump to: